-A 1031 Exchange That Can Involve Your Personal Residence
+Can a 1031 Exchange Involve Your Personal Residence?

 A 1031 exchange typically involves property you hold for investment, and not your personal residence.
 Is it ok to get involved doing a 1031 exchange on your personal residence?
 Most people think that your personal residence does not qualify for a 1031 exchange, but it can in some situations.

 In the case when you sell a residence you've lived in for two of the last five years only $500,000 of the gain is tax free and that's if you're married.
 When you are single, it gets even worse, only 250,000 is tax free.
 Now in this case his is your personal residence, which you would think has nothing to do with a 1031 exchange, but it might.
 As stated above you know the two-of-the-last-five-years rule.
 Now ask yourself what was the property was used for during the other three years that you have owned it.

 Let's say Charlie and Mary buy a house that they live in during the first two years, year 1 and year 2.
 At the end of year 2, they move out and turn the house into a rental property.
 Now they rent it out for years 3, 4 and 5.
 Now lets say they sell it at the end of year 5.
 Would this property be able to qualify for the personal residence exclusion?
 The answer would be yes, due to the fact Charlie and Mary lived there for 2 of the 5 years preceding the sale of the property.
 Now would this scenario also qualify for a 1031 exchange?
 The answer to this would be yes, because it was an investment property for the last year and 1 day before they sold it.